Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 - CSS: Used for adding styles to the website.

-- Javascript: Used for CDNs to JQuery for nav bar burger and for font awesome for title icons.
+- Javascript: Used for CDNs to JQuery for nav bar burger icon and for font awesome for title icons.

 ### Libraries

 - Bootstrap 4 : Used for creating navbar, image carousel, opening times table and used the grid system layout to make the website responsive.

-- JQuery: Used for implementing the navbar burger collapse feature.
+- JQuery: Used for implementing the navbar burger icon collapse feature.

 ### IDE And Version Control